jspark311/CppPotpourri/src/ManuvrLink/README.md

 Each instance of ManuvrLink represents a persistent dialog with another machine via some unspecified transport.

-The protocol is based on CBOR.
+The protocol is binary, with optional CBOR encoding for payloads.